lk-geimfari/mimesis/docs/schema.rst

     We using :class:`~mimesis.schema.Field` in our examples, but all the features described below are available for :class:`~mimesis.schema.Fieldset` as well.

-Sometimes, it's necessary to register custom fields or override existing ones to return custom data.
+Sometimes, it's necessary to register custom field handler or override existing ones to return custom data.
 This can be achieved using **custom field handlers**.

 A custom field handler can be any callable object.
 It should accept an instance of :class:`~mimesis.random.Random` as